Bunbury Oral History Group

 Photographs are great, but the opportunity to hear that voice again is very powerful.

-Monthly Committee Meetings – 3rd Monday of each month at 7PM
+Monthly Committee Meetings: 3rd Monday of the month at 7pm.

 Skills required or taught

 We are always looking for new members to join us.
 Should you wish to suggest yourself or another for an interview, please contact us giving as many details as you can.